netbug94/colorpalette-kt/README.md

 </div>

 - [ ] I like to get my colors from this website, [Converting Colors](https://convertingcolors.com/)
-- [ ] On launch, it's always locked to keep your saved colors safe
+- [ ] At launch, it remains locked to safeguard your saved colors from unexpected edits

 <div align="center">